 Steven Holl (b.
 1947 in Bremerton, WA) is for sure one of the most interesting American architects of our time.

-In a period marked by the rise of Deconstructivist design, Holl developed instead a personal vision of an architecture as a coherent “experience of time, space, light and materials”.
+In a period marked by the rise of Deconstructivist design, Holl developed instead a personal vision of architecture as a coherent “experience of time, space, light, and materials”.
 Furthermore, Holl has always reserved a particular attention to the relationship between, and intertwining of, architecture and visual and performing arts, epitomized in the many museums, exhibitions, and special projects – such as the “T” space interdisciplinary gallery in Round Lake, NY – he designed in the course of over thirty years.